Order of Mapungubwe: Classes

-The order is named after Mapungubwe, an ancient African nation which existed a thousand years ago in what is now the northern part of the Limpopo province.

-The first recipient of the order (in the Platinum class) was the late former president Nelson Mandela.

 Design

 The badge is a horizontal oval above an inverted trapezium.
 Inside the oval frame is depicted a golden rhinoceros with the sun rising above Mapungubwe Hill in the background.
 The convex upper edge of the trapezium is decorated with a beadwork pattern and the sides are edged with sceptres.
 In the centre is an ornate crucible from which molten gold flows down to a red furnace.
 The South African coat of arms is displayed on the reverse.

 The ribbon is gold, edged with a line of cream-coloured bead-like dots along each edge, and recurring cream-coloured rhinoceros silhouettes down the centre.
 All four classes are worn around the neck.